Deeside Gaelic

-Deeside Gaelic was a dialect of Scottish Gaelic spoken in Aberdeenshire until 1984.Unlike a lot of extinct dialects of Scottish Gaelic, it is relatively well attested.
-A lot of the work pertaining to Deeside Gaelic was done by Frances Carney Diack,and was expanded upon by David Clement, Adam Watson and Seumas Grannd.
+Deeside Gaelic is an extinct dialect of Scottish Gaelic spoken in Aberdeenshire until 1984.
+Unlike a lot of extinct dialects of Scottish Gaelic, it is relatively well attested.
+A lot of the work pertaining to Deeside Gaelic was done by Frances Carney Diack, and was expanded upon by David Clement, Adam Watson and Seumas Grannd.

 Decline

 In Aberdeenshire, 18% of Crathie and Braemar and as much as 61% in Inverey were bilingual in 1891.
-By 1981, the dialect had died out.
+By 1984, the dialect had died out.

 Features in Deeside Gaelic

 In the mid-20th Century the Scottish Gaelic Dialect Survey was undertaken when there were still people who spoke Deeside Gaelic.
 Features of Deeside Gaelic include: